-The on-board debugger on the ATtiny1627 Curiosity Nano Board appears as a Human Interface Device (HID) on the host computer's USB subsystem.
-The debugger supports full-featured programming and debugging of the ATtiny1627 using Atmel Studio/Microchip MPLAB® X IDE, as well as some third-party IDEs.
+The on-board debugger on the PIC18F57Q43 Curiosity Nano Board appears as a Human Interface Device (HID) on the host computer's USB subsystem.
+The debugger supports full-featured programming and debugging of the PIC18F57Q43 using Microchip MPLAB® X IDE.

 Remember: Keep the debugger's firmware up-to-date.
-Firmware upgrades are done automatically when using Atmel Studio/Microchip MPLAB® X IDE.
+Firmware upgrades are done automatically when using Microchip MPLAB® X IDE.